Her Story

 05What values are most important to you in your work and personal life?

-I value being able to make a meaningful difference in the lives of teachers and students across the state of Kansas through my work.
-Contributing to improvements in the education system and supporting educators in the field is what motivates me most professionally.
-Outside of work, I prioritize spending quality time with my husband, friends, and my golden retriever, as maintaining strong personal relationships and balance is equally important to me.
+I value the opportunity to make a meaningful difference in the lives of teachers and students across Kansas through my work.
+Contributing to improvements in the education system and supporting educators in the field are what motivate me most professionally.
+Outside of work, I prioritize spending quality time with my husband, family, friends, and my golden retriever, as maintaining strong personal relationships and a healthy work-life balance is equally important to me.
+I also dedicate time to my own professional development by expanding my knowledge through reading, completing continuing education courses in data analysis, and staying current on emerging research and important topics in my field.

 Join Influential Women and start making an impact.
 Register now.